-Algonquin began over twenty years ago, in 1988, when four business partners saw an opportunity for a new business venture in the Independent Power Producer (IPP) industry.
+Algonquin began over thirty years ago, in 1988, when four business partners saw an opportunity for a new business venture in the Independent Power Producer (IPP) industry.

 The newly established company began development of a number of hydroelectric projects, the first of which was the Cordova site, in Hastings County, Ontario.
 Development continued in various parts of Canada focusing on hydro projects.

 In 2001, we expanded our focus beyond power and into utilities through the purchase of regulated water and wastewater treatment facilities in Arizona.

 Soon after, our footprint of regulated water and wastewater utilities expanded to include Texas, Missouri, and Illinois.